Thank you for your interest in Gig Performer Essentials.

 How to record Gig Performer’s outputs via Gig Performer’s Record feature on Windows

-Important note: this article applies to Gig Performer versions before v4.5.
-Gig Performer 4.5 can record both inputs and outputs channels.
-Check our user manual or watch this video to learn more).
+.
+Starting from v4.5, Gig Performer can record both inputs and outputs channels.
+Check our user manual or watch this video to learn more.

-When you click on the Record button in Gig Performer, it records your input channels; if we tweak things a bit, we can also capture and record Gig Performer’s outputs on the Windows operating system.
-In this tutorial, we’ll do both; record the “dry” audio signal and the “wet” audio signal at the same time.
+However, if we tweak things a bit, we can also capture and record Gig Performer’s outputs.
+In this tutorial, we’ll do both.
+We’ll record the “dry” audio signal and the “wet” audio signal at the same time on Windows.

 We need to set up three things to record Gig Performer’s output: